philipwijesinghe/learned-deconvolution/README.md

 (Installation of all packages may take several hours.)

 Deep learning uses **PyTorch**.
-We have tested our code on Windows 10 using python 3.9 within the Anaconda environment.
+We have tested our code on Windows 10 and python 3.9 using the Anaconda environment.

-As an example, Anaconda was installed and included in the Windows 10 PATH.
+Here, Anaconda was installed and included in the Windows 10 PATH.
-Thus, we can create a fresh Anacoda (python 3.9) environment (called 'DD' for Deep Deconvolution) using the command prompt.
+We can create a fresh Anacoda (python 3.9) environment (called 'DD' for Deep Deconvolution) using the command prompt.

 ```
 conda create --name DD python=3.9